 Please note that the full-text information is stored in the database, but is not downloadable.
 Publications are not distributed through the Geological Surveys Database.
 Users can only access the publications by linking through to the publications where they exist on the state geological surveys websites, or in the case of USGS Factsheets, on the USGS factsheet publication page.
 Each publication record provides links to the full-text publication on the geological survey's website, a link to the geological survey's publications catalog, and if, available, a link to the publication's webpage on the geological survey's website.

-Publications are added and updated on a monthly basis.
+Publications are added and updated on a weekly basis.

 If you would like receive monthly updates about the database, please subscribe to Geological Surveys Database mailing list.